pranavkalai/distance_calculator/README.md

-# Google Maps Distance Matrix Utility
+# Travel Time Automation Tool
 This project is a Python utility designed to calculate distances and durations between a list of origin and destination pairs using the Google Maps Distance Matrix API.
 It reads location data from an Excel file, processes the API response, and writes the calculated distances and durations back into the same Excel file.

 ## Features